 Two minutes later she’s plugging in a USB cord to Leonardo’s laptop, transferring the ten pictures she has just taken.

-Eight of them are blurry beyond recognition, one is really pretty -a shower of colors surrounding one of the larger mansions in the valley.
+Eight of them are blurry beyond recognition, one is really pretty -a shower of colors over one of the larger mansions in the valley.

 ‘Wow… this picture is good.
-I’ll send it to Granny!
+I’ll keep it for Granny!
 She likes the Aurora Borealis, and this is Monte Aquila Borealis, hihi!’

 But it’s the last one that has her gaping.

 Quickly she opens her mail, types in Derek’s name and adds the zipped folder before pushing the send button.
 There.
 It’s done.
-She has just the time to put away the laptop before the Limousine slows to a halt in front of the residence…
+She closes the laptop as if it burns.
+She has just the time to put it back before Leonardo’s Limousine slows to a halt in front of the residence…